-Outcome/Results: Distance education credit hours showed an impressive increase of 47% over baseline.
-Strategies to increase online enrollment have included: (1) increased promotion of the 20 existing online programs through billboards, social media, and targeted advertisements; (2) addition of one new online graduate degree program MSN Nursing (Education) in Fall 2017 and one new online certificate in History in Spring 2018; and (3) addition of 57 online classes across 21 disciplines.
+Outcome/Results: Distance education credit hours showed an impressive increase of 35% over baseline.
+Strategies to increase online enrollment have included: (1) increased promotion of the 19 existing online programs through billboards, social media, and targeted advertisements; (2) addition of one new online graduate degree program in Business Administration with three emphases in Fall 2016; and (3) addition of 78 online classes across 27 disciplines, with 9 courses being in general education.
 PSU continues to train faculty through its eLearning Academy that incorporates Quality Matters (QM), a national, faculty-centered, peer review process designed to certify the quality of online courses and online components.
-During AY 2018, 16 faculty completed QM training.
+During AY 2017, twelve faculty completed QM training.